n3uromanc3r/rotational-backup-script/README.txt

 ...when prompted, you can hit enter to select the default location for the key, and then hit enter without entering a passphrase too.

-Once the key pair has bee generated, we then copy the public key to the remote server:
+Once the key pair has been generated, we then copy the public key to the remote server:

 	ssh-copy-id foo@example.com